ami798/airbnb-clone-project/README.md

 - **Secondary Text**: Book (400), 14px

 ### Why Design Properties Matter
-Identifying design properties such as color, typography, and layout ensures consistency between the mockup and the final product.
+Identifying design properties such as color, typography and layout ensures consistency between the mockup and the final product.
 It also helps developers implement a visually cohesive and user-friendly interface.

 ---